Mystery (band): Benoît David era (1999–2014)

-In 2008 David became the lead singer of Yes (until 2012), filling in for Jon Anderson, while continuing to be the lead singer for Mystery.
+In 2008, David became the lead singer of Yes (until 2012), filling in for Jon Anderson, while continuing to be the lead singer for Mystery.
 While this helped the band reach a wider audience, it also caused Mystery to have to work around Yes' schedule.

 Destiny?, Mystery's second album, was remixed and released with new artwork and a bonus track as a 10th anniversary edition in 2009.
 The new lineup also played their first show, opening for The Musical Box on April 3.

 In 2010, the band released their fourth studio album, One Among the Living.
-Many other musicians played on the album as session musicians, including other artists who released music on Unicorn Digital and other musicians, including Oliver Wakeman, David's bandmate in Yes, and John Jowitt.
+Many other musicians played on the album as session musicians, including other artists who released music on Unicorn Digital and other musicians, including Oliver Wakeman, David's bandmate in Yes, and Genesis guitarist Daryl Stuermer.

 Gagné departed the band in 2011 as he was unavailable to do the recording for the upcoming album, but stayed with the band as a touring member.
 Nick D'Virgilio was named to be the session musician who would record all the drum tracks on their next album and Antoine Fafard from Spaced Out would record all the bass tracks on the album.
 On July 28, 2012, Sylvain Moineau was announced to be filling in for Baldwin on guitars for their next show and then became a full-time touring member.
 Mystery released their fifth studio album, The World is a Game, on August 10, 2012.

-On January 2, 2013 it was announced that Jean-Sébastien Goyette would be playing drums in the live band instead of Gagné, with his first show being the February 7 show at Centrepointe Theatre.
+On January 2, 2013, it was announced that Jean-Sébastien Goyette would be playing drums in the live band instead of Gagné, with his first show being the February 7 show at Centrepointe Theatre.

 A remastered version of At the Dawn of a New Millennium was announced on February 26 along with Unveil the Mystery, a new compilation album containing music from 2007 until 2012, for which the name for was announced on March 12.

 On May 10, the band played and recorded their first European show in the Netherlands during their tour supporting The World is a Game which was released as the double live album, Tales from the Netherlands, on October 1, 2014.

-The band recorded the Gene Simmons song "See You Tonite" for the KISS tribute album A World With Heroes.
+The band recorded the Gene Simmons song "See You Tonite" for the Kiss tribute album A World With Heroes.
 Todd Farhood sang lead vocals while the rest of Mystery (St-Père, Dupuis, Fournier, Moineau and Goyette) played their respective instruments.